thatrandomfrenchdude/simple-whisper-transcription/README.md

     # 4. install the requirements
     pip install -r requirements.txt
     ```
-3. Download the model from AI Hub
+4. Download the model from AI Hub*
     1. Create a directory called `models` at the project root
     2. From the project root, run `python -m qai_hub_models.models.whisper_base_en.export --target-runtime onnx`
     3. Copy the model files from `build` to `models`

+    *NOTE: There is a bug in some versions of AI Hub that may cause the model not to work.
+If you encounter any issues, try downloading these preconverted models from [this google drive](https://drive.google.com/drive/folders/14RzasqSFfgO4Wtbw_tZ1Qs3Y22F8lymY?usp=sharing) and **skip straight to step 5**.
-3. Create your `config.yaml` file with the following variables
+5. Create your `config.yaml` file with the following variables
     ```
     # audio settings
     "sample_rate": 16000          # Audio sample rate in Hz